christianpflugradt/Passbird/README.md

 No. The core characteristic of Passbird is its gui-less nature.
 If you want a gui, use one of the popular gui-based Password managers such as Keepass.

 ### Can you implement feature xyz?
 It depends.
 If I think that feature is useful, and it fits with Passbird I might implement it.
-Why don't you open a [Gitlab Issue](https://gitlab.com/christianpflugradt/passbird/-/issues) for it? :-)
+Why don't you open a [GitHub Issue](https://gitlhub.com/christianpflugradt/passbird/issues) for it? :-)